Rjmoodie/yardpass-upgrade/Ideation/YardPass-Project-Status.md

 **Current Status:** 🟡 **MAJOR PROGRESS - PRODUCTION-READY UI WITH BEAUTIFUL THEME**

-YardPass has undergone significant development with a complete UI overhaul featuring the "Mango Sand" theme with TikTok-inspired design.
+Liventix has undergone significant development with a complete UI overhaul featuring the "Mango Sand" theme with TikTok-inspired design.
 The application is now visually stunning with dark-mode-first design, but core backend integrations still need implementation.

 ---